-What are the requirements to obtain a TPO or CPO in DC?
+What are the requirements to obtain a TPO or CPO?

 The way the process works is that a petitioner will usually file with the court a request for a TPO and CPO.
 The first requirement is that the petitioner must be in what the law calls an “intrafamily relationship” with the respondent.
-However, DC laws broadly define intrafamily relationship to include anyone related by blood, marriage, currently or formerly in a romantic relationship, or even roommates.
-The second thing the petitioner must allege is that the respondent either harassed, assaulted, stalked, or threatened the petitioner.
+However, the law broadly defines an intrafamily relationship to include anyone related by blood, marriage, currently or formerly in a romantic relationship, or even roommates.
+The second thing the petitioner must allege is that the respondent either harassed, assaulted, stalked or threatened the petitioner.

-How do you serve a respondent in a TPO or CPO case in DC?
+How do you serve a respondent in a TPO or CPO case?

-In DC, if the judge denies the TPO, the petitioner may still proceed and request a CPO at a later trial.
-The judge may find that the respondent is not in danger but that does not mean the underlying criminal activity did not occur.
+Laws vary throughout the country, but in our area, if the judge denies the TPO, the petitioner may still proceed and request a CPO at a later trial.
+The judge may find that the respondent is not in danger, but that does not mean the underlying criminal activity did not occur.
 Accordingly, even if someone is not in imminent danger, they may still prevail at a trial in a CPO hearing.

 Once the petitioner serves the respondent, the respondent will have a summons to come to court usually within 14 days of when the petitioner filed the TPO.
 At the hearing, the parties will check in first thing in the morning.
 The court will call the case and usually pass it to give the parties a chance to negotiate with a court employed attorney mediator.
 Often times, if the respondent has time to hire an attorney, the attorney may ask the judge for a continuance.
 The lawyer will likely have only recently been retained given the quick turnaround between the TPO and CPO hearing.